 Tag Archives: Mls

-A little background story here: Bob Martin called me last summer, said he was thinking of selling his house.
+A little background story here: Bob Martin called me last summer, said he was thinking of selling his house at 6322 Royal Crest.
 I popped over, we had wine, we toured.
 The home is great — Bob and his wife, Meaghan, have done a superb job of re-decorating the 1950′s ranch despite having a toddler in tow.
 Oh, child plus two rescue dogs.
 The home’s lines are classic LEAVE IT TO BEAVER but also cleanly now; the bedrooms look like they were just photographed for a Neiman’s catalogue.
 You know how I believe that homes have personalities and moods, and this is a home that just felt happy.

 If you are a regular reader of this blog, which I hope you are, you know how hot our market is.
 I am afraid to postpone writing about a great property because it will be sold.
 I do not understand how you can write about homes now in print, especially magazine.
 It takes 30 days to publish a print book and in that time, a home could have flipped TWICE.

 Well yes, it’s not even mid-April and it’s a mad house out there in the inner-loop real estate world.
 Sales of pre-owned single-family homes in March rose 22 percent from 2012.
 7,483 properties sold.
 That’s the highest number of home sales since March, 2007.

 I’ve told you all about Hip Pockets, right?
 Well, get used to hearing this term more and more if you are buying a house in Dallas.
 Our market is not just hot, it’s sizzling.
 Homes are selling even before they hit MLS.
 Not only is that a huge status symbol for your house, but it is tickling the brokers to death as they grab both sides of the deal AND skip over a whole lot of marketing costs.